Vorlonsoft/AndroidRate/README.md

 6. Each launch (the condition is satisfied if appLaunches % `param` == 0).
 Change via `AppRate#setSelectedAppLaunches(byte)`.
 7. App shows the Neutral button ("Remind me later").
 Change via `setShowLaterButton(boolean)`.
 8. Unlimited occurrences of the display of the Rate Dialog within a 365-day period.
 Change via `AppRate#set365DayPeriodMaxNumberDialogLaunchTimes(short)`.
+Since Release 1.2.1: 9.
+Don't re-enable the Rate Dialog if a new version of app with different version code is installed.
+Change via `AppRate#setVersionCodeCheck(boolean)`.
+Since Release 1.2.1: 10.
+Don't re-enable the Rate Dialog if a new version of app with different version name is installed.
+Change via `AppRate#setVersionNameCheck(boolean)`.
-9. Setting `AppRate#setDebug(boolean)` to `true` ensures that the Rate Dialog will be shown each time the app is launched. **This feature is for development only!**.
+11. Setting `AppRate#setDebug(boolean)` to `true` ensures that the Rate Dialog will be shown each time the app is launched. **This feature is for development only!**.
-10. There is no default callback when the button of Rate Dialog is pressed.
+12. There is no default callback when the button of Rate Dialog is pressed.
 Change via `AppRate.with(this).setOnClickButtonListener(OnClickButtonListener)`.

 ### OnClickButtonListener interface